wittend/mag-usb/README.md

 ```
 ./build/mag-usb -P
 ```
-If a `config.toml` file is present in the working directory, its values will be shown/used; otherwise reasonable defaults are used.
+The program follows Linux filesystem conventions and looks for its configuration file in the following order:
+1. `/etc/mag-usb/config.toml`
+2. `config.toml` in the current working directory.

+If neither is found, reasonable default values are used.
+Command-line arguments always overrule both default values and those found in any configuration file.

 ## Configuration
 A simple TOML configuration file is supported.
-By default the program looks for `config.toml` in the current working directory.
+The program searches for it in `/etc/mag-usb/config.toml` first, then in the local directory.
 See:
 - docs/Configuration.md — all keys, defaults, and examples.
 - docs/Orientation-and-Axes.md — how the 90° orientation translations work.